 High performance coaches study these extraordinary people to determine how they do what they do, then translate that approach to clients so that they can apply it.
 My friend Steven Kotler heads The Flow Research Collective, a group that is single-mindedly focused on unlocking peak performance.

 For me, high performance doesn’t involve peaking in one area to the detriment of other areas.
-My definition of a high performance life includes ranking highly in contentment, joy, mindfulness and happiness.
-As a practitioner of positive psychology and an avid student of happiness research, that is the peak performance I help drive my clients toward.
+My definition of a high performance life is one that ranks highly in contentment, joy, and contribution.
+As a practitioner of positive psychology and an avid student of happiness research, that is the peak performance I help my clients fine.

-Money couldn’t buy her freedom or more time with her children.
+Money couldn’t buy her more time with her children.
 Only her active, values-driven choices could give her the freedom she desired.

 That’s the kind of high performance coaching I practice.
 I help clients optimize their life to better align with their values so that they can make a more meaningful contribution to the world, increase their contentment and happiness, and lead lives in synch with their values.
 And then I help them transition to that life.